AjmainFaieq/Dev-logs/README.md

 <h2>16/02/2024</h2>

-- learned the basics of C# again like loops,variables and methods
+- learned the basics of C# again like loops,variables and methods.

-- started working with a project that deals with banking in the console that deals with a basic CRUD functionality
+- started working with a project that deals with banking in the console which deals with a basic CRUD functionality.